testosterone

 However, it may be less of an issue for older men.
 Because smaller testes doesn’t mean lower libido.
 It’s just a visual difference.

 It’s worth mentioning that sperm production returns to normal around 12 months after stopping TRT.
-There are also testosterone treatments available that don’t affect fertility, such as the pregnancy peptide Human Chorionic Gonadotropin (hCG) - more about that in the next section.
+There are also testosterone treatments available that don’t affect fertility - more about that in the next section.

 As with any medical treatment, it’s important to weigh up the benefits and risks with your TD doctor to decide whether it’s right for you.
 For some men, TRT (and its side effects) will be a risk worth taking if it counters the symptoms of testosterone deficiency.